Black, brown, tan, red, white

 Temperament & Intelligence of the English Bullweiler

-The English Bullweiler combines two breeds that, at one point or another, had a bad reputation for being aggressive dogs.
+The Bulldog Rottweiler mix combines two breeds that, at one point or another, had a bad reputation for being aggressive dogs.
 This was primarily down to bad breeders and the use of the breeds for such “sports” as bull-baiting.
 Today, they are considered friendly and lovable dogs that are great for families and make loving companions.

 Known for being fun, the Bullweiler can be a bit goofy and is described as having a good sense of humor.
 He is always ready to play and can brighten up your day in an instant.

 He is eager to protect his family and is always alert.
 He will let you know of any intruders, although this does make early socialization an important facet of ownership.
 This will help teach him the difference between friendly and unwanted strangers, and it will ensure that he welcomes visitors.

 The Bullweiler is known for being a good family dog.
 He is patient with children, although his size means that he will need training to ensure that he is respectful of the distance that very small children require.
 This is especially important because his Rottweiler parent is known as a leaner.
 He leans against his human companions as a sign of his love and devotion.
 If he were to lean against a small child, he would knock them over and squash them.